 To me, art is the area of interest that I find the most enriching and invigorating.
 I have always admired the ability for art to express concepts in culture, emotion and the human condition in ways that no other medium can.

-My initial encounters with art took place during primary school were I was able to use art as a means for testing the limits of my imagination.
+My initial encounters with art took place during primary school where I was able to use art as a means for testing the limits of my imagination.
 I continued to enjoy art as an outlet of expression well into my teen years, by which time, it had developed into a near obsession.
 During secondary school, I was able to develop some of my natural abilities using the skills taught in the classroom, however, I felt somewhat stifled by the restrictive climate produced by the curriculum.
 Despite this, I was able to persevere in order to achieve my personal goals and began to appreciate works of art other than my own and therein aimed to imitate those which I admired.

 Upon leaving secondary school, I enrolled in the Art and Design BTEC at Strode College and found within it a community which fostered a collaborative culture of encouragement and improvement based on mutual admiration.
 It was within this community that I truly flourished and became much more expressive in the style and content of my art.
 I became addicted to the opportunities provided to me by Strode and took up every extra life drawing and sculpture class I could.